Scatenix/Void-Merchants/README.md

 - Saving, which can be done whilst trading
 - Brief conversations with the trader and a mysterious being

-Balancing is still in progress.
-I find the game to be quite hard on the later levels.

 ## Tech Stack

 - Lua (PICO-8 dialect)